isomerpages/psd-psw/_pswspark/About PSW: Spark.md

 description: ""
 ---
 ### Public Service Week (PSW): Spark
-PSW: Spark 2023 brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisation practices and innovation.
-The event details are as follows.
+PSW: Spark brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisation practices and innovation.

+#### Event Registration

+Scan the QR code or click HERE to register for PSW: Spark!

 **Date and Time:** 5 July 2023 (Wednesday), 2.30pm – 5.00pm